 In addition to the Local Plan and IIA consultations, the Council undertook a Call for Sites to identify available land for consideration for future development.
 Around 100 further sites were submitted through this process.
-Once all sites have been assessed and updated, an updated Strategy Housing and Employment Land Availability Assessment (SHELAA) will be published.
+An assessment of the sites received is contained within the 2023 Strategy Housing and Employment Land Availability Assessment (SHELAA) published on our website.